aguslr/multibootusb/docs/contrib.md

 ## Submitting a Pull Request

-If you think you can solve the issue or want to add support for another distro, feel free to make a pull request with the code:
+If you think you can solve the issue or want to [add support for another distro][how-to], feel free to make a pull request with the code:

 1. Fork and clone the repository.
 2. Create a new branch: `git checkout -b my-branch-name`.